1 Create Personas

 A story is clear if there is a shared understanding between the product owner and the team about its meaning.
 It is feasible if it can be delivered in the next sprint according to the Definition of Done.
 This implies that the story is small enough to fit into the sprint but also that the necessary user interface design, test, and documentation work can be carried out.

 With ready user stories in place the development team is in a good position to progress your product in an effective manner.
 For more details on getting user stories ready please take a look at my post “The Definition of Ready in Scrum”.

 You can learn more about writing the right epics and user stories with the following:

-The persona pictures and the Manga girl sketch were created by Ole Størksen.
+The persona pictures were created by Ole Størksen.
 Thanks Ole!